kdave/btrfs-progs/Documentation/Deduplication.rst

 =============

-Going by the definition in the context of filesystems, it's a process of looking up identical data blocks tracked separately and creating a shared logical link while removing one of the copies of the data blocks.
-This leads to data space savings while it increases metadata consumption.
+Going by the definition in the context of filesystems, it's a process of looking up identical data blocks tracked separately and replacing one of the copies of the data blocks with a shared logical link to the other.
+This leads to data space savings while it may increase metadata consumption in some cases.

 There are two main deduplication types: